 The Times is also at war with the Queen.
-That journal had ascertained that her Majesty was about to leave Balmoral for the south, and its editor accordingly wrote an article indignantly inquiring why, when battles were being fought, the first person in the realm was amusing herself at a distance of three hundred miles from the capital?
+That journal had ascertained that her Majesty was about to leave Balmoral for the south, and its editor accordingly wrote an article indignantly inquiring why, when battles were being fought, the first person in the realm | blessing? was amusing herself at a distance of three hundred miles from the capital?
 The public stared at this; but the public in a few days found that the Queen was on her way to London, and then the public, which is understood by its favourite journal, exclaimed, "Ah, see what power the Times has-it con-trols the Queen!"
 The trading object of the acute editor was answered; and he is indifferent to the natural vexation of the Court at being maligned by the imputation of indifference to the fate of our gallant army.
 This is not the first time that the English Court has experienced the inconvenience of the existence of a journal circulating "five times as many copies as all the others put together."
 The Monarchy is humiliated by the presence in the realm of such a power, purely an individual power, so that perhaps the Court sympathises with the subordinate journals.

 Against all the daily journals-that is to say the newspapers-the public has a complaint at present.
-The Government paperthe Extraordinary Gazette itself-does not escape the consure.
-There has, during the last ten days, been a mania for news : everyone has been buying papers or trying to buy papers; and overyone has discovered the singular fact that, notwithstanding our highly civilised state, news is one of the very dearest articles of necessity.
+The Government paperthe Extraordinary Gazette itself-does not escape the censure.
+There has, during the last ten days, been a mania for news : everyone has been buying papers or trying to buy papers; and everyone has discovered the singular fact that, notwithstanding our highly civilised state, news is one of the very dearest articles of necessity.
 The Battle of Alma was price 5d. or 6d. at a newsvender's or a railway stall-was price a pint of beer, and an hour's loss of time at a public-house-so that the poor have been debarred from the great national news-so that the rich have felt that a war costs several shillings a week.
-The Government paper, the Extraordinary Gazotte, appeared, by report, to be the cheapest journal going, being price 4d.; but where was it to be had?
-No newsvender had ever seen it : no public-house took it ; and the public impression about it seems to be that it is just as much a mythical publica- not scruple to join in the fraud.
-Certainly, to sell to the nymphs.
-Was not the inventor of the Pantion as the Invalide Russe.
+The Government paper, the Extraordinary Gazette, appeared, by report, to be the cheapest journal going, being price 4d.; but where was it to be had?
+No newsvender had ever seen it: no public-house took it;

+and the public impression about it seems to

+tion as the Invalide Russe.
 Furthermore, the public has to complain of all the daily journals, that they give bad news and late news.
-It was not creditable to our acute editors to have grasped at the story about Sebastopol; and it is not creditable to them that they depend on Government couriers for reliable news.
+It was not creditable to our acute editors to have grasped at the story about Sebastopol; and it Government couriers for reliable news.